Free Forever Campaign

 Jalpaiguri is a remote provincial city in northwest of India, near Darjeeling.
-There are very few resources there to combat trafficking, and many young girls are in urgent need of safe, permanent housing.
+There are very few resources there to combat trafficking, and many young girls are in urgent need of safe housing.

 Jalpaiguri is a high trafficking region near the borders of India, Nepal, Bangladesh and Bhutan.
 The tea industry, which was once the main source of income in the area, has become unstable, causing severe poverty and conditions ripe for trafficking.This region has no other anti-trafficking services available, and the new center will provide a safety net for the whole region - a place where anyone who has been trafficked, or is in danger in the area can come for help.

 100% of donations go straight to the project.
-Join us in building a heaven on earth where survivors can heal and reach their enormous potential!
+Join us in building a home where survivors can heal and reach their enormous potential!

 Meet one of the Survivors who will benefit from this project: